 Day and evening hours are available at the Earth City campus.
 This program offers two methods of delivery: residential and an online/blended format at the Earth City campus (72% online, 28% residential).
+Certification is not required to work in the field in the state of Missouri.
 Students are responsible for researching what is required for employment in this field other states.
 Midwest Institute has not made a determination as to whether this program's curriculum meets any other state's requirements for licensure certification other than Missouri.

 Required Courses: